 Itraconazole has a molecular formula of C35H38Cl2N8O4 and a molecular weight of 705.64.
 It is a white to slightly yellowish powder.
 It is insoluble in water, very slightly soluble in alcohols, and freely soluble in dichloromethane.
 It has a pKa of 3.70 (based on extrapolation of values obtained from methanolic solutions) and a log (n-octanol/water) partition coefficient of 5.66 at pH 8.1.

-SPORANOX® Capsules contain 100 mg of itraconazole coated on sugar spheres.
-Inactive ingredients are hard gelatin capsule, hypromellose, polyethylene glycol (PEG) 20,000, starch, sucrose, titanium dioxide, FD&C Blue No. 1, FD&C Blue No. 2, D&C Red No. 22 and D&C Red No. 28.
+SPORANOX® Capsules contain 100 mg of itraconazole coated on sugar spheres (composed of sucrose, maize starch, and purified water).
+Inactive ingredients are hard gelatin capsule, hypromellose, polyethylene glycol (PEG) 20,000, titanium dioxide, FD&C Blue No. 1, FD&C Blue No. 2, D&C Red No. 22 and D&C Red No. 28.

-What are the possible side effects of itraconazole (Sporanox, Sporanox PulsePak)?
+What are the possible side effects of itraconazole (Onmel, Sporanox, Sporanox PulsePak)?

 - feeling short of breath, even with mild exertion;